-- a) A Municipal Planning Tribunal will have to be re-established as the previous members moved away. - b) Council have adopted the planning delegations.
+- a) A Municipal Planning Tribunal will have to be re-established as the previous members moved away.
+This is seen as a possible shared service with the District. - b) Council have adopted the planning delegations.
 This includes the appointment of an Authorised Official and adopting their categorisation of land use applications.